Print

 2. In a bowl, whisk together the flour, baking powder, baking soda, and salt.

-6. Bake, immediately reducing oven temperature to 350ºF, for 25-30 minutes, until a toothpick inserted into the center of one of the muffins comes out clean and the muffins are golden on top.
+7. Transfer the muffins to the oven, immediately reducing the oven temperature to 350ºF.
+Bake for 25-30 minutes, until a toothpick inserted into the center of one of the muffins comes out clean and the muffins are golden on top.
+Cool in pan briefly, and then transfer to a wire rack to cool completely.

 Notes